FTJ07/esLint/README.md

     2. Plugin is set of custom rules which first need to add in plugins and then mentioned it in rules as there could be lots of custom rules.
 Plugin can also shared config with set of rules.

 ![Uploading Screenshot 2023-11-08 at 10.05.56 PM.png…]()

+# Parser options:
+   ## Eslint parse javascript code to AST and than linting.
+         ### ecma: this define the support for version.
+Which means it will support linting for that version only